 1. Google Search Console

 One of the first tools you’ll want to take advantage of is Google Search Console.
 Search Console essentially allows you to see how Google is receiving your website.
 If there’s something about your website causing it to get penalized in search results, Search Console will tell you.

 While it requires some setup with your website, the results are worth it.
 SEO is all about making Google like your website.
-Google Search Console is such a valuable tool because it tells you right up front whether or not you’re succeeding.
+Google Search Console is such a valuable tool because it tells you right up front whether you’re succeeding.

 2. Google Autocomplete